 My Radiation Treatments

-A bed was made up for me in the living room and I began my chemotherapy and radiation treatment the following week.
+A bed was made up for me in the living room and I began my countless hours of chemotherapy and radiation therapy the following week.
 I was offered a 24 hour intensive course where they would bombard me with radiation non stop using long metal rods directly onto the tumor.
 It was ghastly.
 I couldn't move for 24 hours but in the end, the tumor had shrunk.
-To be totally honest I think it was the nurses and doctors who kept me sane.
-Even when the large tumor shrunk, I was still ill, but very very happy.
-But along with the tumor, other organs had also shrunk and I needed more surgeries to repair the damage.
+To be totally honest I think it was the nurses and doctors who kept me sane, but along with the tumor, other organs had also shrunk and I needed more surgeries to repair the damage.
 I had ignored the little voice in my head which told me I had Cancer.
 Like many people, I really didn't want to hear that because I knew that any treatment would seriously damage or kill my unborn baby.

 Today though, I have 2 beautiful girls and a great future.
 My daughter Aaron will celebrate her 12th birthday at Christmas which will be an amazing experience for us all.
 I have since had to cope with more operations, skin grafts, scars, all the reconstructive surgery, and am continuing ongoing dreaded surgeries but with my family by my side.
 Well, I had made it and then I had later married my partner Kes Fernando on the 10th anniversary of the day we met.
 In a romantic ceremony at the Blacksmiths cottage in Gretna Green, Scotland accompanied by our two beautiful girls and friends, we tied the knot - & were overcome with emotion.